leekihyeok/2016114012/README.md

-## Vanilla Javascript Comfy House Parcel Setup
+## Vanilla Javascript vestimenta Parcel Setup

 Once you download the project and run